 Also, soy can mess with your iodine uptake in the thyroid, causing thyroid hormone production to be disrupted.

 This means soy is “goitrogenic,” making it severely anti-thyroid.
-A suppressed thyroid is one of the major causes of low testosterone in men.
+A suppressed thyroid is one of the major causes of low testosterone in men and women.

 The bad fatty-acid ratio in soybeans are another reason why men should avoid them.